 - Stitches That Look Like Flowers

 Basic Crochet Stitches

 The most basic stitch in crocheting, the one you should learn before everything else.
-This is the first step on your journey of learning this great hobby.
+This is the first step on your journey of learning.

 Single Crochet Stitch

-This crochet pattern is used to create solid pieces that are durable and useful.
+This crochet pattern is used to create solid pieces durable and useful.
 It’s a great crochet stitch for scarves, hats, bags, and home accessories.